Skip to main content

 The federal banking system demonstrated financial resilience in 2024, but challenges persist:

-• Revenue Growth: The OCC’s revenue increased by 2.8% in FY 2024, totaling $1.22 billion, driven by higher interest earnings and bank assessments.
+• Revenue growth: The OCC’s revenue increased by 2.8% in FY 2024, totaling $1.22 billion, driven by higher interest earnings and bank assessments.

-• Profitability Pressures: Declines in net interest margins and rising credit costs affected profitability, particularly for community banks.
+• Profitability pressures: Declines in net interest margins and rising credit costs affected profitability, particularly for community banks.

 Operational resilience remains a cornerstone of financial stability.
 The OCC highlights the importance of maintaining adequate liquidity, robust capital levels, and strategic recovery planning to mitigate risks.

 The OCC’s 2024 Annual Report emphasizes the importance of adaptability, fairness, and resilience in navigating an increasingly complex financial landscape.
-Financial institutions must align their strategies with these priorities to ensure compliance, enhance customer trust, and foster long-term stability.
+Financial institutions must align their strategies with these priorities to ensure compliance, enhance customer trust and foster long-term stability.

 Learn More: